raible-lab/neuromast3d/README.md

 visualize the results.

 ## How to use this code
-Currently, the code is run as a series of individual steps.
+Currently, the code can be run as a workflow (using the provided config.yaml file), or as a series of individual steps.
 The order of the pipeline goes like so:
  - segmentation (optional)
  - prep_single_cells